humphs078/pands-project/README.md

 ---
 ## Definitions

++ Bivariate analysis (https://www.questionpro.com/blog/bivariate-analysis/) - is a statistical method for examining how two different things are related
-+ [Boxplot](https://en.wikipedia.org/wiki/Box_plot) - is a method for graphically demonstrating the spread of numerical data through their quantities
++ Boxplot (https://en.wikipedia.org/wiki/Box_plot) - is a method for graphically demonstrating the spread of numerical data through their quantities
-+ [Histogram](https://en.wikipedia.org/wiki/Histogram) - is a representation of the approximated distribution of numerical data.
++ Histogram (https://en.wikipedia.org/wiki/Histogram) - is a representation of the approximated distribution of numerical data.
++ Kernel Density Estimation, KDE (https://en.wikipedia.org/wiki/Kernel_density_estimation) - is the application of kernel smoothing for probability density estimation
-+ [Multivariate Statistics](https://en.wikipedia.org/wiki/Iris_flower_data_set) - is a branch of statistics that is used when two or more variables have to be analysed simultaneously.
++ Multivariate Statistics (https://en.wikipedia.org/wiki/Iris_flower_data_set) - is a branch of statistics that is used when two or more variables have to be analysed simultaneously.
 Types of Multivariate Analysis include Cluster Analysis, Factor Analysis, Multiple Regression Analysis, Principal Component Analysis, etc. There is more than 20 ways to perform multivariate analysis.